 The Dining Room welcomes guests to host elegant and intimate dinner parties, or to read by the fireplace.
 The dining table accommodates 4-6 with dinnerware and glassware displayed in the built-in sideboard.
 If the natural wood of this room could talk, the stories it would tell!

 The Kitchen comprises full-sized appliances and all the furnishings to cook any family meal from a simple continental breakfast to a full dinner.
-As you exit the Kitchen and pass the laundry area, you head out to the brick pathway that leads to either the stairway to Washington Street, or to the gorgeous private garden where guests enjoy al fresco dining.
+As you exit the Kitchen you head out to the brick pathway that leads to either the stairway to Washington Street, or to the gorgeous private garden where guests enjoy al fresco dining.

 Now it’s time to grab the brass handrail and climb the ship-like stairs to the second floor where the bedrooms and bathroom await.